BLINK-SG/4K-Video-Converter/README.md

 # 4K-Video-Converter

-This project is the simpler implementation of [Real-ESRGAN-ncnn-vulkan](https://github.com/xinntao/Real-ESRGAN-ncnn-vulkan#computer-usages) all credit of work goes to them check [Real-ESRGAN-ncnn-vulkan](https://github.com/xinntao/Real-ESRGAN-ncnn-vulkan#computer-usages) repo
+This project is the simpler implementation of [Real-ESRGAN-ncnn-vulkan](https://github.com/xinntao/Real-ESRGAN-ncnn-vulkan#computer-usages)

-This repo was made for easier implementation and for helping users to understand [Real-ESRGAN-ncnn-vulkan](https://github.com/xinntao/Real-ESRGAN-ncnn-vulkan#computer-usages)

-Make sure to show support by ⭐ repo
+This repo was made for easier implementation and for helping users to understand Real-ESRGAN-ncnn-vulkan Make sure to show support by ⭐ repo

 # Deploy